 Consult the Grants.gov Online User Guide if you have questions.
 Grants.gov maintains a library of instructional videos which may be helpful as you prepare your application.

 4. Submission Dates and Times

 Drafts

-Program officers will review drafts submitted by May 5, 2022 at 11:59 p.m.
+Program officers will review drafts submitted by March 28, 2022 at 11:59 p.m.
 Eastern Time.
-Late drafts will not be reviewed.
+Drafts submitted after this date will not be reviewed.